CrohnEngineer/CrohnEngineer/README.md

 - 👋 Hi, I’m @CrohnEngineer
 - 👀 I’m interested in multimedia forensics, signal processing, machine and deep learning, and geospatial data
-- 🌱 I’m currently learning explainability techniques for deep learning, Docker and Kubernetes
+- 🌱 I’m currently learning interpretability and explainability techniques for deep learning, Docker and Kubernetes
 - 💞️ I’m looking to collaborate on funny projects on signal processing
 - 📫 [Linkedin profile](https://www.linkedin.com/in/edoardo-daniele-cannas-9a7355146/) | edoardodaniele.cannas@polimi.it.